Data Recovery Service Terms and Conditions

 If Customer communicates in writing (including email) that it wishes to proceed, the recovered Data will be

-sent on a new storage device to Customer by our courier and if requested the Customer’s original media; should
+sent on a new storage device to Customer by our courier (Or collected by Customer) and if requested the Customer’s original media; should

-Customer decide that it does not want to proceed then Lazarus will issue a full refund.
-Such refund will be
+Customer decide that it does not want to proceed then Lazarus will return the drive to Customer.
+All items are returned at the fixed carriage price

 If consent is required of either party for performance of any aspect of the engagement, such consent will be